 Kings Barn Camping

 Kings Barn Camping offers 12 camping pitches all of which come with a firepit / BBQ – perfect for roasting marshmallows.
-There are composting toilets, hot water showers and washing up stations.
-For a more glamourous nights sleep, there is also a Glamping Escape which is fully kitted with a double bed and is tastefully decorated with bunting and fairy lights.
+There are composting toilets, hot water showers and washing-up stations.
+For a more glamourous night’s sleep, there is also a Glamping Escape which is fully kitted with a double bed and is tastefully decorated with bunting and fairy lights.
 Kings Barn Camping is the perfect place to stay to embrace the outdoors and fully appreciate the stunning landscape around Steyning.
-Now closed for 2021 but back in 2022!

 The Castle Inn Hotel